 ExpressVPN lets subscribers connect to the VPN from three devices simultaneously.
 There are desktop clients for Windows, MacOS, and Linux plus Android and iOS apps as well.
 You may also install the VPN software on a router to protect your whole house from a single point.
 The provider doesn’t offer preconfigured routers but provides detailed instructions on how to set it up on more than dozen models of routers from many popular manufacturers.

-With a whopping 1300 servers in about 30 different countries, CyberGhost is simply impressive.
+With a whopping 5,900 servers in more than 90 different countries, CyberGhost is simply impressive.
 Although this may not be as many countries as other providers on our Top 5 list, the number of servers in each location is higher which often makes for a better experience.
 And they have servers in all major locations.

 CyberGhost uses the OpenVPN protocol with 256-bit AES Encryption and 2048-bit keys, like most of its competitors.
 Increased security is achieved through the use of perfect forward secrecy.
 CyberGhost as one of the best no-logging policy.
 The provider doesn’t even keep user’s email addresses.
 CyberGhost has all subscription purchases processed by resellers so they don’t even ever get your billing information, much less keep it.
 The only personal information CyberGhost is usernames, not enough to identify you.
 Other important features of CyberGhost include an Internet Kill Switch that disconnects the network whenever the VPN connection goes down as well as DNS and IP leak protection.
 On the client side, apps are available for Windows, MacOS, iOS and Android.